HidetoKimura/carnd_semantic_segmentation/README.md

 optimizer = tf.train.AdamOptimizer(learning_rate).minimize(cross_entropy_loss)
 ~~~

-The more batches are, the more efficient it is, but because the memory becomes insufficient, batch is set to 10.
+We know that larger batch sizes might speed up the training but can degrade the quality of the model at the same time.
-In addition, if it is 30 epoch, learning will be insufficient and it is set to 100.
+So batch is set to 1 and epochs is set to 8.

 ### Setup
 ##### Frameworks and Packages